woshidandan/Prompt-DeT/README.md

 More powerful framework, higher performance, more functions!

-Details will be published after the acceptance of the paper
+Details will be published after the acceptance of the paper!

 # Performance